EightFold24/pwa-training/04-clean-code/04-clean-js/README.md

 A semicolon should be present after each statement, even if it could possibly be skipped.

 There are languages where a semicolon is truly optional and it is rarely used.
-In JavaScript, though, there are cases where a line break is not interpreted as a semicolon, leaving the code vulnerable to errors.
-See more about that in the chapter <info:structure#semicolon>.
+In JavaScript, though, there are cases where a line break is not interpreted as a semicolon, leaving the code vulnerable to errors and security risks.

 If you're an experienced JavaScript programmer, you may choose a no-semicolon code style like [StandardJS](https://standardjs.com/).
 Otherwise, it's best to use semicolons to avoid possible pitfalls.
 The majority of developers put semicolons.

 ### Nesting Levels

 Try to avoid nesting code too many levels deep.
+A good rule of thumb is to keep this to no deeper than three levels of indentation.

 For example, in the loop, it's sometimes a good idea to use the [`continue`](info:while-for#continue) directive to avoid extra nesting.